C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 # BURN, BABY, BURN -- MASTER IGNITION ROUTINE
 ```

-**Exercise Part 2: Tracing the code's journey**
+**Exercise: Tracing the code's journey**

-Using the header above, answer the questions posed in the previous section:
+Using the header above, answer the following questions:

 - Who digitised the original paper listings?
 Who transcribed them into text files?
 - What institution held the source material?
 - What changes were made to the files after initial transcription, and when?
 - How does the header distinguish between original 1969 content and later additions?

-**Markers of heritagization: what the header reveals**
+- The routine is named BURN_BABY_BURN.
+Based on the `##` comments in the header, where does this name come from?
+What does the presence of this cultural reference in mission-critical code suggest about the working environment of 1960s aerospace programming?
+What does it reveal about the types of sources historians need to interpret code artifacts?

 <details>
 <summary><strong>Understanding the Header Layers (click to expand)</strong></summary>

-The header is a palimpsest, i.e. a document element where different historical moments coexist, each requiring distinct analytical attention:
+The header is a palimpsest — a document where different historical moments coexist, each requiring distinct analytical attention:

 **Original historical content (1969):**
 - The routine name: `BURN, BABY, BURN -- MASTER IGNITION ROUTINE`